GoogleChrome/web.dev/src/site/content/en/blog/ta-code-coverage/index.md

 No. Test coverage and code coverage are often confused but they are different:

-- **Test coverage**: Aqualitative metric that measures how well the test suite covers the features of the software.
+- **Test coverage**: A qualitative metric that measures how well the test suite covers the features of the software.
 It helps determine the level of risk involved.
 - **Code coverage**: A quantitative metric that measures the proportion of code executed during testing.
 It is about how much code the tests cover.

 Here is a simplified analogy: imagine a web application as a house.